nguyenngocdue/Library-Dynamo-Python-CSharp/README.md

 ---

 Hi,

-"faithful people with the same passion as me"!
+The believers in the same passion as I do!

-I hope work and study always get better day by day.
+My hope is that work and study continue to improve day by day.
 That's one of the reasons to build this repository.
 I may temporarily call it "Dynamo API - Python".
 This repository contains all the information and help you need to do well.

-If you are the first in here, have already visited this repository, or even know about me via my Youtube channel those are an honor and lucky for me.
-Because I have a chance to share scripts, nodes, functions, and much more as soon as experiences I have.
-Moreover, my VietNam country has lots of students who want to learn that one.
-So I want to contribute a few things I know about Dynamo and Revit to help friends have inspirations on the road to career decisions.
+Being the first here, having already visited the repository, or even knowing about me via my YouTube channel is an honor and blessing for me.
+Because I have a chance to share scripts, nodes, functions, and much more as well as experiences.
+Moreover, my country, Vietnam has lots of students who want to learn that.
+Thus, I would like to share what I know about Dynamo and Revit to encourage believers to find inspiration on the road to their careers.

 This is an exciting time to be learning about, working with, and developing for Dynamo.
 Let's get started!